ArkEcosystemArchive/docs-legacy/docs/guidebook/guides/explorer.md

 #### GitHub Pages with variable repository
 When you don't use a root repository for GitHub pages (e.g. because it's already in use), you can still have it hosted in a sub-directory of your GitHub pages website.
 If you for example create a repository called `my-explorer`, it will become available on `username.github.io/my-explorer`.
 If you would then build the explorer by running `yarn build --base https://username.github.io/my-explorer/` and push the contents of the generated `dist` files to your repository `my-explorer`, it will be served on your GitHub pages website.
 The additional `--base` parameter is needed to point the explorer to the correct url, as it will use the root domain by default.

+### Netlify
+The explorer is also compatible with [Netlify](https://www.netlify.com).
+In order to run it on there, you'll need to:

+1. link your explorer repository
+2. choose the `master` branch
+3. set `yarn build:mainnet` or (`devnet`, depending on what you need) as build command
+4. set `dist` as publish directory
+5. deploy, and your explorer will become visible on your netfily url

 ### Express Server
 You can run the explorer as an express server.
 This makes it a little more light-weight but not needing to have services such as apache or nginx.